feynon/carlosbecker.com/content/about.md

 {{< instagram BVkAmf_FoQh hidecaption >}}

-He's married to this [beautiful girl](http://twitter.com/carinemeyer) in the photo and lives with her and their Chinchila, Zakk, in [Joinville - SC, Brazil](http://goo.gl/maps/9tvI4).
+He's married to the [beautiful girl](http://twitter.com/carinemeyer) in the photo and lives with her and their Chinchila, Zakk, in [Joinville - SC, Brazil](http://goo.gl/maps/9tvI4).